timescale/docs/api/interpolated_rate.md

 ---
 api_name: interpolated_rate()
-excerpt: Calculate the interpolated rate of change from values in a sequence of `CounterSummary`s
+excerpt: Calculate the rate of change in a counter, interpolated over some time period
 license: community
 toolkit: true
 experimental: true